Günther Messner: Remains and controversy

 On 21 October 2005 scientists at the University of Innsbruck completed a DNA analysis of tissue samples from the remains, and confirmed that the remains were that of Günther.
 This evidence supported the version of events told by Reinhold, that Günther was on the west side of the mountain when he was killed and not on the descent through the Rupal Wall.

-Despite the undisputed DNA evidence controversy persists.
-Residual argument revolves largely around whether Günther perished in a fall near the summit, upper or middle part of the Diamir Face, versus toward the bottom, where Reinhold said he'd last seen his brother.
+Despite the undisputed DNA evidence, controversy persists.
+Residual argument revolves largely around whether Günther perished in a fall near the summit, upper or middle part of the Diamir Face, versus toward the bottom, where Reinhold said he had last seen his brother.
 The argument is based on glacial movement over a period of 35 years and the location where the remains were found.
 Saler has asserted that if Günther had died in the lower third of the face (as described by Reinhold) then the remains would have been found much lower than 14,110 feet (where they were reportedly recovered).
 The existence of a disputed handwritten note described in the 2003 book by von Kienlin, The Traverse, was allegedly a "confession" recorded by von Kienlin documenting a conversation between Reinhold and von Kienlin in a motel room in Gilgit, Pakistan, before they both returned home.
 The note says that "I lost Günther" and "For hours I was up there yelling for him.
 I don't know why, but he couldn't hear me.
 He was doing very badly.
 He didn't make it.
 Maybe he fell."

 In June 2022, Pakistani locals found the second shoe belonging to Günther.
-Picture of same is also posted by his brother Reinhold on Instagram.
+A picture of the same was also posted by Reinhold on Instagram.